Aftermath of the 2011 Tōhoku earthquake and tsunami: Debris overseas

 On 21 September 2012, the National Oceanic and Atmospheric Administration announced that a large blue plastic storage bin from Fukushima was the first confirmed piece of marine debris that had arrived in waters off Hawaii.
 This was the 12th confirmed piece of Japanese tsunami debris to arrive in United States or Canadian waters.

 On 30 November 2012, Prime Minister Noda announced the Government of Japan had decided to extend an ex gratia gift to the government of the United States in the wake of the Great East Japan earthquake to demonstrate goodwill with respect to tsunami debris.

 During March 2013, a boat lost during the tsunami washed up on the shores of Washington, U.S. carrying five trapped live fish.
-The surviving tsunami fish was put on display at the Seaside Aquarium.
+One surviving tsunami fish was put on display at the Seaside Aquarium.
 Between September 2015 and March 2016, 64 items that have washed up on the coastline of North America have been identified as being debris from the tsunami.

+As of 2015, it was reported that most of the debris had been removed.
+At this time, the process of construction for areas of rebuilding had begun.